Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 A White Stork flying in mountains in southern Spain.

-Among birds, there are those that seem to have had a distinct impact on human cultures; birds that have infiltrated our language, our symbols, and our hearts.
-Like the peaceful dove, the trickster jay, or the proud peacock, these birds tend to evoke a strong sense of meaning in people.
 Through idioms, fables, or myths, we know what these birds mean when they appear to us.
 Among these uniquely meaningful birds, the stork stands out.
-Instantaneously, we conjure images of birth and family, of babies delivered to the arms of their joyful parents.
+We see the stork as a lucky symbol of birth and family, of babies delivered to the arms of their joyful parents.
 But why do storks represent these things to us, and what else can be learned from these beautiful birds?

-The name “stork” refers to a family of large wading birds known as “Ciconiidae.”
-They are characteristically large, long-legged birds with long necks and large stout bills.
-They have been a common presence in folklore and literature for thousands of years, even appearing in Aesop’s fables numerous times.
 Their most common association is with birth, due to the ubiquitous image of the stork delivering a new addition to the family.
 This image appears in Disney films, on greeting cards, and seems to date as far back as Ancient Greece.
-(1) If this iconic bird is your spirit animal, birth and rejuvenation may be just one of many symbolic meanings that storks may have for you.
+If the stork is your spirit animal, birth and rejuvenation may be just one of many symbolic meanings that this bird has in store for you.

 On this page